BogdanovTimm/NotesOblivion/IT/Ansible/Roles/Role.md

 # What it is?

-It is just a big peace of a Playbook (ansible script).
-It consists out of tasks: little peaces of a script.
+Roles is a little parts of a Playbookname.yaml.
+Different from [[Import tasks]], roles have their structure with variables, hendlers, etc.

+# Creating a new one
+1. `mkdir roles && cd roles` - creating a `roles` folder
+2. `ansible-galaxy init new_role_name`